 Neither reindeer nor camels are unique to Mongolia but both the camel and the reindeer have been part of life in Mongolia for centuries.
 Each of these animals is integral to daily life among nomads, and any visitor will participate in daily activities, like milking, or fetching wood.
 See first-hand how the animals provide cheese, milk, meat and alcohol and are used for the transport of both goods and people.
 To visit camels, there are both long- and short-term options, whether it’s multi-day treks in the desert or ten minute rides close to the city.

 If you are more interested in reindeer, homestays are available with the Tsaaten herders of northern Mongolia, where life is slow and you can learn to ride reindeer, make reindeer products (like tools, food and clothing) or generally learn about the lifestyle.
-All of these activities are provided while staying in a tipi with no electricity, miles away from any town.
+All of these activities are provided while staying in a yurt or tipi with no electricity, miles away from any town.

 Mongolia is a country made for nature lovers.
 It has one of the lowest population densities in the world, which equals a lot of open space, ranging from the far northern reaches of Lake Khuuvsgul among forested mountains, to the rolling grassy steppes for which the country is known, to the drifting sand dunes of the Gobi.
 The common feature among all the landscapes being the consistent blue sky.
 There are ample opportunities to hike (whether it is in sand dunes, mountain tops or steppes), horse trek, camp and almost any other activity that the outdoors might provide.